qwertyuiop1357/Price-comparison/README.md

 ### process(string)
 string: the line that read from files.
 This function process the line in the file to a list.
 The first element of the list is the time, the second element is the stock ID, the third element is the price.

+### find_the_first_time(actual, predicted)
+actual: the "actual.txt" file
+predicted: file "predicted.txt" file
+This function is to find the starting time.

 ### average_difference(actual, predicted, window, output)
 - open files